niklaushirt/k8s_training_public/KUB01 Lab Prerequisites.md

 # IBM Kubernetes Training

-Before attending the workshop, you need to complete the following 4 steps.
+Before attending the workshop, you need to have the following:

+* Laptop with at least 16GB of RAM (8GB is sufficient for the Basic Module) running macOS/Windows 10/Linux
+* Completed the following 4 steps

 ---